craigbcole/prompt-library/README.md

-# prompt-library
-A clean Prompt Library for Grok Imagine — save, search, and reuse every generation

 # Grok Imagine Prompt Library

 A free, private Chrome/Brave extension that automatically saves every prompt and generation from Grok Imagine.